nglm/pycvi/docs/md/welcome_top.md

 For time-series data however, the common distance used is Dynamic Time Warping (DTW) and the barycenter of a group of time series is then not defined as the usual mean, but as the DTW Barycentric Average (DBA).
 Unfortunately, DTW and DBA are not compatible with the libraries mentioned above.

-PyCVI then tries to fill that gap by implementing 11 state-of-the-art internal CVIs and by making them compatible with DTW and DBA (and obviously non time-series data).
+PyCVI then tries to fill that gap by implementing 12 state-of-the-art internal CVIs and by making them compatible with DTW and DBA (and obviously non time-series data).
 PyCVI is entirely compatible with [scikit-learn](https://scikit-learn.org/stable/index.html), [scikit-learn extra](https://scikit-learn-extra.readthedocs.io/en/stable/), [aeon](https://www.aeon-toolkit.org/en/latest/index.html) and [sktime](https://www.sktime.net/en/stable/index.html), in order to be easily integrated into any clustering pipeline in python.

+To compute DTW and DBA, PyCVI relies on the [aeon](https://www.aeon-toolkit.org/en/latest/index.html) library.

 ## Main features

-- 11 CVIs implemented: Hartigan, Calinski-Harabasz, GapStatistic, Silhouette, ScoreFunction, Maulik-Bandyopadhyay, SD, SDbw, Dunn, Xie-Beni and Davies-Bouldin.
+- 12 CVIs implemented: Hartigan, Calinski-Harabasz, GapStatistic, Silhouette, ScoreFunction, Maulik-Bandyopadhyay, SD, SDbw, Dunn, Xie-Beni, XB* and Davies-Bouldin.
 - Compute CVI values and select the best clustering based on the results.
 - Compatible with time-series, Dynamic Time Warping (DTW) and Dynamic time warping Barycentric Average (DBA).
 - Compatible with [scikit-learn](https://scikit-learn.org/stable/index.html), [scikit-learn extra](https://scikit-learn-extra.readthedocs.io/en/stable/), [aeon](https://www.aeon-toolkit.org/en/latest/index.html) and [sktime](https://www.sktime.net/en/stable/index.html), for an easy integration into any clustering pipeline in python.